 HMS Reclaim was laid down at William Simons & Company, Renfrew on 9 November 1946 and launched by Lady Lillicrap on 12 March 1948.
 Coincidentally, Tedworth had been built 30 years previously by Simons, too.
 Originally conceived as a King Salvor class ocean salvage vessel to be called Salverdent, Reclaim was completed as the much needed deep diving and submarine rescue vessel and commissioned into the Royal Navy on 1 June 1948.
 She displaced 1,360 tons and had a length of 66 m (217 ft), a beam of 12 m (39 ft) and a draught of 5 m (16 ft).
 Steam reciprocating engines gave her a maximum speed of 12 knots although her propulsion was later augmented occasionally with jury-rigged sails.
 Her complement of around 92 varied with the number of divers and support staff embarked.

 Reclaim was based at Portsmouth conveniently close to HMS Vernon.
 It was here that the Admiralty Experimental Diving Unit (AEDU) had moved in 1946 from Siebe Gorman & Co’s works in Tolworth, Surrey.
 This had been set up the previous year under the direction of Cdr (later Capt) W O ‘Bill’ Shelford, the Royal Navy’s first Superintendent of Diving (SofD), who had been Tedworth’s Commanding Officer and was now appointed as Reclaim’s first Commanding Officer.
-HMS Vernon was the home of the Royal Navy’s Standard or hard-hat divers (known as ‘Steamers’) in contrast to the Clearance Divers (known as ‘Corkheads’) who were then based at HMS Lochinvar at Port Edgar on the south shore of the Firth of Forth.
+HMS Vernon was the home of the Royal Navy’s Standard or hard-hat divers (known as ‘Steamers’) in contrast to the Clearance Divers (known as ‘Corkheads’) who were then based at HMS Lochinvar at Port Edgar on the Firth of Forth.